 Dr Samuel (Sami) Everett

-Sami joined the Woolf Institute in January 2015.
-He conducts research in northern Paris, and in particular the neighbourhood of Barbès.
-His research focus is on the role of encounter and exchange through civil engagement across religiously diverse urban settings against a discursive backdrop of national crisis relating to austerity and discrimination.
-Sami analyses the ways in which trust manifests itself locally through his participant observation in initiatives relating to social action, interfaith, and refugees, putting in to practice the Woolf Institute's philosophy of personal engagement through education, outreach, and research.
+Sami joined the Woolf Institute in January 2015 as a Junior Research Fellow.
+He conducted research in northern Paris, and in particular the neighbourhood of Barbès.
+His research focused on the role of encounter and exchange through civil engagement across religiously diverse urban settings against a discursive backdrop of national crisis relating to austerity and discrimination.
+Sami analysed the ways in which trust manifests itself locally through his participant observation in initiatives relating to social action, interfaith, and refugees, putting in to practice the Woolf Institute's philosophy of personal engagement through education, outreach, and research.

 Sami was awarded his doctorate in February 2014 at SOAS, University of London.
 His thesis developed the notion of Maghrebinicité that brings together historical – le Maghreb – and spatial/philosophical – la Cité – dimensions of Parisian Jewish identification to North Africa.
 While studying for his PhD, Sami was awarded a Leverhulme Trust scholarship that enabled him to undertake multi-sited fieldwork in Paris, North Africa and Jerusalem, to analyse migratory trajectories and their interpretation intergenerationally.
 His work also teases out similarities and differences in experience between Jewish and Muslim descendants of North Africa in Paris particularly in areas of contact like Barbès.
 During his fieldwork, he was hosted by INALCO.